tcltk/tcl/doc/dev/value-history.md

 from that alphabet for the first time.

-In the context of available memory in most computing systems of the day, the limitation did not seem unreasonable.
+In the context of available memory in most computing systems of the day, the limitation on string length did not seem unreasonable.
 The new implementation solves the problem of storing in a Tcl value arbitrary binary data up to 2Gb in size.
 The encoding of string elements as __char__ array elements is still direct, simple, one-to-one, and every string that was valid in Tcl 7 remains valid and remains the same value in Tcl 8.0, which offers a high degree of accommodation of client code written for Tcl 7.